-Traveling to the Disney World theme parks in October and wondering what to wear?
+Traveling to the Disney World theme parks this fall and wondering what to wear to Disney World in October?
 October is one of my favorite months to visit Orlando and the Disney parks, as this time of year is fairly temperate and beautifully decorated for the fall.
 In my personal experience, crowds are generally lighter and there are fewer hot days than you will experience in the late spring and summer months.

 It is a great time to celebrate at Mickey’s Not So Scary Halloween Party.
 Also, October is the perfect time to visit the Epcot International Food and Wine Festival, one of my favorite special events in this magical place.